reactabular/reactabular/packages/reactabular-table/README.md

 </Table.Provider>
 ```

-> `ColumnFilters` isn't included in the standard distribution.
-You can [find it at the project repository](https://github.com/reactabular/reactabular/blob/master/docs/helpers/ColumnFilters.jsx).
+> `SearchColumns` isn't included in the standard distribution.
+You can find it in the [reactabular-search-columns package](https://github.com/reactabular/reactabular/tree/master/packages/reactabular-search-columns).

 ## `Table.Body`